 Multicentric Lymphoma is the most common type and it affects the lymph nodes.
 Dogs who have this type of cancer will show signs of swollen lymph nodes.
 These swollen lumps feel firm and rubbery and are not painful to your dog.

 Chemotherapy has been proven to be the most effective treatment for lymphoma in dogs, and the type of chemo treatment recommended by your vet will depend on the type of cancer.
-In some cases surgery and radiation therapy are suggested.
+In some cases, surgery and radiation therapy are suggested.

 Chemotherapy does not affect dogs like it does humans.
-Chemo does not usually make dogs as sick as humans, and they rarely lose their hair.
+Chemo does not usually make dogs as sick like humans, and they rarely lose their hair.
 Dogs who go through chemo treatment may experience mild vomiting, diarrhea, decreased appetite and decreased activity levels.